andrey-nakin/scpi-multimeter/README.md

 ## Library Features

 * support of voltage, current and resistance measurements;
-* SCPI commands are compatible with HP 34401A multimeter except for frequency and period measurements;
+* SCPI implementation is compatible with HP 34401A multimeter except for frequency and period measurements;
 * support of asynchronous measurements: measure values may come from another thread or an interrupt handler;
 * support of immediate, bus and external triggers.